rvennam/check-scanner/workshop/part1-learn_openshift/exercise-create-cos-service.md

    3. **Location** : **us-geo**
    4. Scroll down and and click **Create bucket**
    ![](../assets/cos-bucket-create.png)
-4. Provide the service credentials to your application
+4. Create the service credentials
    1. **Service Credentials** -> **New credential** -> **Add**
    2. Expand **Service credentials-1** and then click on the Copy icon.
    ![copy cos credential](../assets/copy-cos-credential.png)

 You've now created a Object Storage instance and have the credentials copied to your clipboard.
 Lets give these credentials to your application.

+The Secret object type provides a mechanism to hold sensitive information such as passwords and keys.
+These secrets can then be added to your application.

-1. In your OpenShift dashboard tab, click on **Secrets**
+1. In your OpenShift web console tab, click on **Secrets**
 2. **Create** -> **Key/Value Secret**
    1. **Secret Name** : `cos-credentials`
    2. **Key** : `OBJECTSTORAGE_CREDENTIALS`